-The main idea underlying our proposal is to compute an improved query representation for the retriever using feedback from the more powerful re-ranker.
-More specifically, we perform a lightweight inference-time distillation of the re-ranker's knowledge into a new query vector.
+The main idea underlying our proposal is to compute an improved query representation for the retriever using feedback from the more powerful reranker.
+More specifically, we perform a lightweight inference-time distillation of the reranker's knowledge into a new query vector.

-Given an input query $q$ during inference, we use the following output provided by the R\&R pipeline: